of sex trafficking and exploitation

 With the help of Gardy’s father, Guesno, Tim and his ops team followed a lead to an illegal orphanage in Haiti.
 Posing as buyers, they purchased two children to help Haitian police seize the orphanage and rescue all 28 of the children living there.
 Although they did not find Gardy, they have never stopped searching and Tim will never give up hope.

 O.U.R. quickly began to coordinate operations with local law enforcement agencies around the world.
 Since the beginning, the O.U.R.
 Ops Team has consisted of former government special agents, past and current law enforcement, and highly skilled operatives that lead coordinated identification and extraction efforts.
-As of February 2020, O.U.R. has conducted over 880 rescue operations that have resulted in the rescue of over 3,200 victims and the arrest of over 1,800 traffickers.
+As of February 2020, O.U.R. has conducted over 880 rescue operations that have resulted in the rescue of over 3,200 victims and the arrest of over 1,800 traffickers and pedophiles.

 O.U.R. is committed to supporting survivors throughout their healing process.
 A rescue operation will only go ahead after the full vetting of local aftercare centers to ensure survivors have somewhere to go immediately after their rescue.
 O.U.R. examines and assesses these services and resources wherever this is permitted by local and national governments.
 The results of our collaboration with local aftercare partners have exceeded our expectations as local workers understand the culture far better than we do.
 To date, O.U.R. supports 6,000 survivors through partner aftercare centers.